edgedb/edgedb/docs/guides/deployment/heroku.rst

    $ cd simpletodo-heroku
    $ git init --initial-branch main
    $ heroku apps:create --buildpack heroku/nodejs
-   $ edgedb project init --non-interactive
+   $ gel project init --non-interactive

 If you are using the :ref:`JS query builder for Gel <gel-js-qb>` then you will need to check the ``dbschema/edgeql-js`` directory in to your git